-You need to pay all the tickets you receive while driving or parking a rental car.
-Car rental companies such as Enterprise will charge you the amount on the ticket on top of your rental fee, and they will also request an administrative fee as an add-on if you get a citation while driving one of their vehicles.
-The fees can go up to approximately $45.
+You need to pay off all the tickets you receive while driving or parking a rental car.
+Car rental companies such as Enterprise will charge you for the parking fine and an administrative fee on top of your rental fee.

-In nine out of ten cases, the fees will be automatically charged and added to your total bill.
-If you don’t pay the ticket and the fees, the total can increase.
-The next fee can go up to $100.
+In nine out of ten cases, the fees will be automatically charged to the credit card you used to make your booking.
+If you don’t pay off the ticket and the fees on time, the total will increase.

-Check out this guide on what to do with rental cars.
+Check out this guide on avoiding extra fees with rental cars.

 How much revenue does Portland collect on parking tickets?

-Parking ticket in the United States can cost anywhere from $40 all the way to $400.
-These prices are enough to pay for a space in a private parking garage or a parking lot in some cities.
-In 2018, Portland fined over $20 million in parking ticket alone according to Matador Network.
+Parking tickets in the United States can cost anywhere from $40 to $400.
+That can be enough to pay for a spot in a private parking garage or parking lot in some cities.
+In 2018, Portland made over $20 million in parking fines alone, according to Matador Network.

 How to pay a Portland parking ticket?

-Hey, hey, before you open that wallet, hold on a second.
-Don’t give up and in the words of Journey, don’t stop believing!
-DoNotPay offers a free app for iPhone or browser that makes contesting a ticket easier than a walk in the park!
-That piece of cake in your fridge?
-It’s easier than that!
-Just answer a few questions, submit a few photos, and your parking ticket is disputed!
+Before you open that wallet, hold on a second.
+Don’t give up, and in the words of Journey, don’t stop believing!
+DoNotPay offers a free app for iPhone or browser that makes contesting a ticket smoother than a walk in the park.
+Just answer a few questions, submit a few photos, and you've disputed your parking ticket.
+Access DoNotPay through any web browser.

-However, if your citation cannot be fought for one reason or another, here’s how to pay for it:
+However, if you can't beat your citation for one reason or another, here’s how to pay it:

 - Go to Portland’s website